intracer/scalawiki/README.md

 Well many of them are very basic, not to say primitive.
 For example JWBF [only recently] (https://github.com/eldur/jwbf/issues/21) got the ability to query more than 1 page at a time.
 I don't know any Java client that supports generators (fetching properties from articles listed by list query in a single request).

 When Wikipedia sites are real examples of Big Data it is just a show stopper.
-Fethcing information about Wiki Loves Monuments uploads in such ineffective way will take almost a day even for one country, when could be done in several minutes otherwise in batches of 5000 (recently Wikimedia decreased max limit to 500 and that really slowed thing down a bit, but anyway).
+Fetching information about Wiki Loves Monuments uploads in such ineffective way will take almost a day even for one country, when could be done in several minutes otherwise in batches of 5000 (recently Wikimedia decreased max limit to 500 and that really slowed thing down a bit, but anyway).